TestCentricity/testcentricity_web/README.md

 in the list.
 However, list controls implemented using JS component libraries can be composed of multiple elements representing the components of a list implementation.

 The `List.define_list_elements` method provides a means of specifying the elements that make up the key components of a `list` control.
 The method accepts a hash of element designators (key) and a CSS or Xpath expression (value) that expression that uniquely identifies the element.
-Valid element designators are `list_item:`and `selected_item:`.
+Valid element designators are `:list_item`and `:selected_item`.

 ## Instantiating your PageObjects

 Before you can call the methods in your `PageObjects` and `PageSections`, you must instantiate the `PageObjects` of your web application, as well as create instance variables which can be used when calling a `PageObject`'s methods from your step definitions.
 There are several ways to instantiate your `PageObjects`.

 One common implementation is shown below: